joelouthan/Theologicus/src/genesis/genesis01-1.md

 ## The Word

->John 1:1-2 (CSB) In the beginning was the Word, and the Word was with God, and the Word was God.
+>John 1:1-2 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.

 ## The Text

->Genesis 1:1 (CSB) In the beginning God created the heavens and the earth.
+>Genesis 1:1 In the beginning God created the heavens and the earth.

 ## The Support